דלג לתוכן הראשי

 Impaired Energy Production:

-Metabolism serves as a tiny power station for the cell, tasked with providing it with the energy needed for normal function.
+Metabolism serves as a tiny power plant for the cell, tasked with providing it with the energy needed for normal function.
 This energy is essential for all cellular activities, from respiration and movement to cell division and damage repair.
 Metabolic imbalance can lead to impaired energy production, which can affect the entire cell's function.
 This impairment can occur in several ways:

 • Decreased mitochondrial activity: Mitochondria are the "powerhouses" of the cell, responsible for producing most of the cellular energy.
 Metabolic imbalance can impair the normal activity of mitochondria, causing a decrease in energy production.